melissasedgwick/create-react-app/README.md

 ## songs ##
 An introduction to Redux for managing state.
 Renders a hard-coded list of songs to screen, and shows details of selected song, which can be changed with a button click.

+## blog ##
+A React and Redux application which renders a list of blog posts to page using two api requests.